ProcedureKit/ProcedureKit/Guides/Basic Features/Groups.md

 ## Cancelling

-`GroupProcedure` itself already responds to cancellation correctly.
-Its behaviour is to call `cancel()` on all of its children and wait for them to finish before itself finishes.
-Not also, that while not strictly `private` it is assumed that children created inside the group will not be cancelled except by the group.
+`GroupProcedure` itself already responds to cancellation correctly: Its behaviour is to call `cancel()` on all of its children and wait for them to finish before it finishes.

-However, consider operations that are injected into a `GroupProcedure`.
-By definition, these are exposed outside the group, and in some scenarios may be cancelled.
+However, sometimes additional behavior is warranted.
+Consider operations that are injected into a `GroupProcedure`.
+By definition, these are exposed outside the group, and in some scenarios may be cancelled by external factors.
 For example, a network procedure that is injected may be cancelled by the user or system.
-In a scenario such as this, it often makes sense that a cancelled child should result in the entire group being cancelled.
+In a scenario such as this, it often makes sense for a cancelled child to result in the entire group being cancelled.

 Therefore, a good practice when subclassing `GroupProcedure` is to add *DidCancel* observers to injected operations.
 Lets modify our `LoginProcedure` to inject the network session task: